Battle of Inverurie (1745): Battle

 Grant decided to return home, and Culcairn initially held post at Oldmeldrum.
 MacLeod, however, continued and occupied the town of Inverurie, 16 miles north-west of Aberdeen.
 On hearing of MacLeod's advance, Gordon determined to make a pre-emptive attack.

 Gordon eventually left Aberdeen on 23 December with 1,100 men and 5 pieces of cannon thar had been taken off a ship in the harbour.
 He nominally led one column of Jacobite troops and Avochie another, but in reality, it appears that active command was delegated to Major Lancelot Cuthbert, brother of the laird of Castlehill and a regular in the French Royal-Ecossais, who "did all the business".

-The Jacobites crossed the Bridge of Don and took the route by Fintray up the left bank of the river, ans Gordon sent a detachment of 300 men, including the French regulars, by the Tyrebagger road - the main road to Inverurie, to deceive MacLeod as to his real intentions.
+The Jacobites crossed the Bridge of Don and took the route by Fintray up the left bank of the river, and Gordon sent a detachment of 300 men, including the French regulars, by the Tyrebagger road - the main road to Inverurie, to deceive MacLeod as to his real intentions.

 The 20th-century historian Ruairidh MacLeod gave an account of the Battle of Inverurie in volume LIII of the Transactions of the Gaelic Society of Inverness, quoting from contemporary documents.
 At about four o'clock in the afternoon, the Irish picquets, who had marched by the right bank of the River Don, waded across the river at the ford south of Inverurie and attacked MacLeod's troops on the south-western side of the town.
 About 60 of MacLeod's men engaged them at the ford, where the rebels lost most of their casualties, including 11 dead among the French regulars.

 Gordon then crossed the River Ury and attacked the town in the area of the church, taking the defenders by surprise, although they fired several volleys as the main body of rebels crossed the river.
 The MacLeods then retreated down the main street of Inverurie, firing a few additional volleys before retiring northwards.
 Unable to hold their positions, they were pushed back to Elgin during the course of the evening.

 According to Ruaridh MacLeod, the Government troops lost seven dead, with 5 killed in battle, 15 wounded with the enemy 7 wounded brought back to Elgin and 59 taken prisoner.
 Other sources claim a larger number of government casualties.
 A Jacobite present at the battle admitted 14 dead, and a government officer estimated that the rebels had lost 30 to 40 dead.

 An account of MacLeod's actions are given in the contemporary Culloden Papers:

 McKlaudes Resolute Behavior in running to the Enemy with so few of his men about him and the stand they made with not one half of their little army against 900 till they were overpowered by numbers is much to his honour.